compojoom/refire/README.md

   },
   // If you want to react to state changes, you can define the path dynamically
   // by setting the path as function.
-  // In this example user path would be populated with user data when user logs in
+  // In this example user store would be populated with user data when user logs in
   // and automatically cleared when user logs out.
   user: {
     type: "Object",